John Jervis, 1st Earl of St Vincent: Command of the Channel Fleet

 John Bull Peeping into Brest, The caption above the French fleet reads: "Mercy on us what a Monster – he'll swallow all my ships at a mouthful.
 I hope he don't see me."

 As his health had improved he was given command of the Channel Fleet.
 St Vincent was to comment "The King and the government require it and the discipline of the British Navy demands it.
 It is of no consequence to me whether I die afloat or ashore.
 The die is cast."

 He took command of the Channel fleet in on 26 April 1800 and took up a close blockade of Brest.
 Once at Brest he transferred to Ville de Paris of 110 guns and took Sir Thomas Troubridge as his captain of the fleet.
 He was also accompanied by his personal physician, Doctor Andrew Baird.
 Baird was later to become instrumental in the plans of the commander-in-chief and the health and well being of the Channel fleet.

 St Vincent's appointment was not popular among the officers of the Channel fleet.
 His reputation as a strict disciplinarian had followed him from the Mediterranean and he immediately issued orders banning officers and captains from sleeping ashore and forbade them from travelling more than three miles from their ship.
 The wife of one of his captains is said to have toasted the news of his appointment with the line "May his next glass of wine choke the wretch."

 Among other strict regulations introduced were orders that ships were to be repaired where possible at sea and that Ushant was to be the official rendezvous for the Channel fleet rather than the traditional Torbay.
 Ships were forbidden to go to Spithead without specific written orders from the Admiral or Admiralty.
-During his command he remained with the fleet and became respected by the officers and men for suffering their hardships with them.

 With the charts that he had made with Barrington in 1775 the inshore squadron at Brest was able to keep a much tighter blockade.
 In one incident, the inshore squadron sighted several French ships leaving Brest.
 Sir Edward Pellew, captain of HMS Impétueux, gave chase.
 The rear admiral in charge of the inshore squadron recalled him, worried that Impétueux would run aground.
 The French escaped.

 After several letters went back and forth between the two admirals, St Vincent, tired of his subordinate's excuses, took the entire offshore squadron and sailed them between the inshore squadron and the shore, thus proving that the ships had a shallow enough draught to have given chase and captured the French.
 St Vincent then wrote to the rear admiral and suggested that he strike his flag and return to shore for some needed rest.